 Testosterone therapy is usually well-tolerated.
-Treatment can be initiated when a diagnosis of testosterone deficiency has been confirmed and contraindications ruled out.
+Treatment can be initiated when a diagnosis of testosterone deficiency (hypogonadism) has been confirmed and contraindications ruled out.
 Close monitoring of the treatment is essential.
 Several months of treatment may be required before changes are apparent.

 The transdermal gel/solution contains native testosterone in a clear and colorless formulation which is absorbed by the skin within a few minutes after the morning application to the upper arms, shoulders and abdomen.
 The serum testosterone concentration remains very reliably within the normal range for 24 hours after application.2